 Lions mane mushrooms can be wild harvested in many parts of the world.
 They have a distinctive round shape, with icicle like teeth covering the entire body of the mushroom.
 They can grow singly, or in clusters and are usually found on hardwood trees, including black walnut, oak, and maple.

-If you have space, you can also grow your own lions mane using a grow kit from a reputable mushroom supplier.
-Or, buy the grow kit and use the sawdust spawn to inoculate your own supply of mushroom logs, like we did here.
-Log cultured lions mane take about a year to begin fruiting.
+If you have space, you can also grow your own lions mane fungus using a grow kit from a reputable mushroom supplier.
+Or, buy the grow kit and use the sawdust spawn to inoculate your own supply of mushroom logs, or grow bags, like we did here.
+Log cultured lions mane take about a year to begin fruiting, while bags can fruit in as little as a month.
+Growing your own gives you the easiest, and funnest access to this mushroom’s beneficial effects.

 How to Dehydrate:

 Mushrooms are normally up to 92% water.
-However, lions mane are a very dense and dry mushroom, that does very well with dehydrating.
+However, lions mane are a bit more dense and dry than button mushrooms, and they do very well with dehydrating.

 - Take your harvested mushroom and do a once-over for any dirt or leaves.
 Brush those off by hand.
 If there’s clinging dirt, use a bit of water to rinse the mushroom.
 Use light touches for any cleaning, as the icicles are fragile and will break off.